-Since 1999, the number of reported cases of canine and human visceral leishmaniosis in Romania started to rise, with confirmation of autochthonous disease at the same time [22, 23].
-Leishmaniosis was diagnosed in dogs and humans in Bulgaria as well.
-First clinical cases of canine leishmaniosis in this country were reported in 2006, and at least ten new ones were found in the following years [24].
-Most of the human cases were autochthonous, with some rare imported from an endemic area of Southern Europe [25, 26].
-Several studies report positive results in a serological survey of dogs, mostly in rural areas of Albania [27, 28].
-In addition, cases of human visceral leishmaniosis have occurred in 35 of 36 districts in the country, with rare diagnosed cutaneous form.
-According to the WHO, human leishmaniosis in North Macedonia has also been reported, along with high seroprevalence of leishmaniosis in dogs (unpublished data).
-As for Montenegro and Croatia, it is well known that the area of the Adriatic coast is endemic for leishmaniosis, which was proven in the last decade by diagnosed human cases, and, in Croatia, by serological testing of local human (11.4%) and dog (42.9%) population [29, 30, 31].
-In addition, species P. neglectus, a confirmed vector for L. infantum, was identified in the coastal regions of Croatia and Montenegro [21]. ].
+Since 1999, the number of reported cases of canine and human visceral leishmaniosis in Romania started to rise, with confirmation of autochthonous disease at the same time [20, 21].
+Leishmaniosis was diagnosed in dogs and humans in Bulgaria as well [22, 23, 24].
+Several studies report positive results in a serological survey of dogs, mostly in rural areas of Albania [25, 26].
+As for Montenegro and Croatia, it is well known that the Adriatic coast is endemic for leishmaniosis, which was proven in the last decade [27, 28, 29].
+In addition, Phlebotomus neglectus, a confirmed vector for L. infantum, was identified in the coastal regions of Croatia and Montenegro [19].
+The first molecular and serological survey in Bosnia & Herzegovina showed exposure and infection by L. infantum in high percentage of examined dogs [30].
 Greece is the only country on the Balkan Peninsula considered endemic for both forms of the disease, with the visceral form being more frequent.
-Seropositive dogs were found in nearly all surveyed prefectures, with seropositivity as high as 50.2% in the island of Corfu [32].
+Seropositive dogs were found in nearly all surveyed prefectures, with seropositivity as high as 50.2% in the island of Corfu [31,32].
 Additionally, Leishmania spp. has been detected in stray cats of insular and continental parts of Greece [33,34].
-Autochthonous human cases have now been reported in 41 of the 54 prefectures, with an average of 47 leishmaniosis cases reported annually since 1998 [35].

 Considering the findings in the surrounding countries, Serbia, as former endemic area of visceral leishmaniosis, is again at risk of the infection spread.
-The history of leishmaniosis in Serbia is significant, with the first confirmed cases of human infection reported in 1945, over 930 cases of visceral leishmaniosis in the following period, and confirmed infection in dogs as the reservoir of infection [36, 37].
-However, in 1969, leishmaniosis was declared eradicated in Serbia, which led to the cessation of epidemiological research in this area.

 After many years of negligence, this vector-borne disease was found on the territory of Northern Serbia.
-L. infantum was detected in vectors [38] and among the golden jackals (Canis aureus) [20].
-Moreover, there are reports of dogs seropositive for leishmaniosis, and among them were infected dogs that have never left the country [39].
-From 2001 to 2007, 22 human cases were diagnosed, whereby most of the patients were found to have previously resided on the Montenegrin coast or other endemic areas [40].
+L. infantum was detected in vectors [6] and among the golden jackals (Canis aureus) [35].
+Moreover, there are reports of dogs positive for anti-L. infantum antibodies and among them were dogs that have never left the country [36, 37].

-Using molecular analyses for the first time, we investigated the prevalence of dirofilariosis and leishmaniosis in asymptomatic dogs from the territory of the Central Balkan region.
+Using molecular analyses, we investigated the prevalence of Dirofilaria and Leishmania infection in asymptomatic dogs from the territory of the Central Balkan region.
 Besides dogs from Northern Serbia, the study included dogs from Southern Serbia, the territory which previously conducted investigation point as Dirofilaria-free zone, and from North Macedonia, from where we have insufficient data.